SEsnorre/nvim-config/README.md

 git clone https://github.com/SEsnorre/nvim-config.git nvim
 ```

-Keep in mind that you will need to have some sort of c compiler installed.
+Keep in mind that you will need also some dependencies like a c compiler and npm installed.
+It also depends on how you configure your setup.

 ## Suggestions?